jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 Create a full name by joining a first and last name using a simple JavaScript function, but using JSONata offers a faster and more efficient approach due to its inline nature.
 In the `value` property [text-field](./../Components/form/text-field.md) an expression is used that calls the function to provide the full name.
 The functions variables values are defined in the form's text-field components.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-concatenate.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-concatenate.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY--3XKaQJ8QzDJviYHr82mq-20240919-064930.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY--3XKaQJ8QzDJviYHr82mq-20240919-064930.PNG" size="70" width="1240" height="2500" position="center" caption="Concatenate JavaScript Function " alt="Concatenate JavaScript Function "}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY--3XKaQJ8QzDJviYHr82mq-20240919-064930.PNG" size="70" position="center" caption="Concatenate JavaScript Function " alt="Concatenate JavaScript Function "}
 :::
 ::::